vidhishamuhta/Customer-churn-predictor/README.md

 * **Logistic Regression, Decision Tree, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Naive Bayes, AdaBoost, Gradient Boosting, XGBoost**

 These are different classification algorithms used to build predictive models based on the given data.
 Each algorithm has its own strengths and weaknesses.

-* **TensorFlow and Keras**

-TensorFlow is an open-source machine learning framework developed by Google.
-Keras is a high-level neural networks API that runs on top of TensorFlow.
-They are used for building and training deep learning models.

-* **Neural Networks**

-Neural networks are used to model complex relationships in the data.
-They consist of layers of interconnected nodes that simulate the behavior of neurons in the human brain.
-Deep learning algorithms are based on neural networks.

 * **StandardScaler**